 '''

 Copyright (C) 2013 - 2022, The pgAdmin Development Team

 This software is released under the PostgreSQL Licence

 config.py - Core application configuration settings

 import builtins

 import logging

 import os

 import sys

 We need to include the root directory in sys.path to ensure that we can

 find everything we need when running in the standalone runtime.

 root = os.path.dirname(os.path.realpath(file))

 if sys.path[0] != root:

 sys.path.insert(0, root)

 from pgadmin.utils import env, IS_WIN, fs_short_path

 Application settings

 Name of the application to display in the UI

 APP_NAME = 'pgAdmin 4'

-APP_ICON = 'pq-icon'
+APP_ICON = 'pg-icon'

 Application settings

 NOTE!!!

 If you change any of APP_RELEASE, APP_REVISION or APP_SUFFIX, then you

 must also change APP_VERSION_INT to match.

 Application version number components

-APP RELEASE = 6
+APP\RELEASE = 6

-APP\REVISION = 11
+APP_REVISION = 12

 Application version suffix, e.g. 'beta1', 'dev'.
 Usually an empty string

 for GA releases.

-APP_SUFFIX = ''
+APP SUFFTX = ''

 Numeric application version for upgrade checks.
 Should be in the format:

 [X]XYYZZ, where X is the release version, Y is the revision, with a leading

 zero if needed, and Z represents the suffix, with a leading zero if needed

-APP_VERSION_INT = 61100
+APP VERSION INT = 61200

 DO NOT CHANGE!

-The application version string, constructed from the components
+(continues on next page)

 '''